AdMoR/admor.github.io/_posts/2019-09-01-Paper on graph convolution.markdown

 - Curriculum training and efficient map reduce schema

-Neighbourhood feature is defined as the weigthed mean of the neighbourhood nodes features.
+The eighbourhood feature is defined as the weigthed mean of the neighbourhood nodes features.
 The neighbourhood is defined thanks to the weights extracted through random walk.

-Pooling done in an inverse manner, we first select the nodes we want to have after the k convolutions.
+The pooling done in an inverse manner, we first select the nodes we want to have after the k convolutions.
 For batch b, we select n_batch nodes N and wish to stack K convolutions.
 We thus proceed to build S(k) recursively with S(K) = {N} and S(k-1) = S(k) + neighbourhood(k)